jhonnyjblaze/jhonny-blaze.github.io/setup.md

 */

+// OpSpark Tools

 /*
-OpSpark Tools

-Step 6 in the terminal type -- os install --> install OpSpark projects Step 7 add github username
+Step 6 in the terminal type -- os install --> to install OpSpark projects Step 7 add github username
 Step 8 add github personal access token

-os test - testing if project passes all tests prior to submission

-os submit - submit project to greenlight
+os test - to test if project passes all tests prior to project submission os submit - to submit project to greenlight to be greenlit

 */

+// Git Commands

 /*
-Git Commands

 git add -A
 git commit -m "description of changes" git push

 */